Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFB, more

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-The Tuesday sports slate is loaded from NBA matchups to NHL contests to MACtion in college football.
-Thus, the best DFS apps have loads of wagering options available, not just for these sports, but also looking ahead to 'Thursday Night Football.'
-It features the Bills vs. Texans, and you have your choice of making NFL player props, or making predictions on any of the other aforementioned sports using the latest Betr Picks promo code CBSSPORTS.
-You simply predict if a player will have 'More' or 'Less' a pre-set statistical bar.
+The Buffalo Bills will face the Houston Texans on 'Thursday Night Football', but Wednesday will see the Buffalo Bulls involved in a MACtion battle with Miami (Ohio).
+Whether you reside in Western New York or elsewhere, you can wager on both Buffalo squads on the best DFS apps around, in addition to other teams and sports.
+The latest Betr Picks promo code CBSSPORTS allows you to make NFL player props, college football picks, NBA bets, NHL predictions and more.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.